Bario

-Bario is a community of 13 to 16 villages located on the Kelabit Highlands in Miri Division, Sarawak, Malaysia, lying at an altitude of 1000 m (3280 ft) above sea level.
+Bario is a village of 13 to 16 longhouses located on the Kelabit Highlands in Miri Division, Sarawak, Malaysia, lying at an altitude of 1000 m (3280 ft) above sea level.
 It is located close to the Sarawak-Kalimantan border, 178 km to the east of Miri.
 It is the main settlement for the indigenous Kelabit tribe.
 There are regular flights between the Bario, Miri and Marudi.

 Etymology

 The name "Bario" comes from Kelabit language and means "wind".
 It is also known as the "land of a hundred handshakes" as to depict the hospitality of the local people.
 W. M. Toynbee, a Canadian schoolteacher, also the group headmaster of seven primary schools at Kelabit Highlands from 1963 to 1965, referred to Bario as "Shangri-La" (paradise).

 History

 According to the oral history of the Kelabit people, all human beings were originated from the mountains.
 When a big flood cover the earth, some of them built rafts and boats and went to coastal areas.
 Those stranded on the highlands remain to this today as the Kelabit people.

 The Kelabit were headhunters prior to early contacts in the 1920s.
 In 1939, Frank Davidson of Borneo Evangelical Mission (BEM) visited the Kelabit people in Bario.
 Since then, the Kelabit changed their belief from animism to Christianity, with the village headman of Pa’Terap settlement, Taman Bulan being one of the first to adopt Christianity.

 In the closing months of the Pacific War, Bario became a base for Operation Semut, an anti-Japanese military operation, when a small force under Tom Harrisson landed here by parachute in March 1945.
 The Kelabit people participated in sabotaging Japanese operations in Sarawak.

 The first school in Bario was established in 1946.

 The first airstrip in Bario was built by BEM in 1953 for missionary purposes.
 The Sarawak colonial government acquired the airstrip in 1961.
 A new concrete airstrip was completed in 1996.

 During the Indonesia-Malaysia Confrontation, two of the Kelabit villages located along the Sarawak-Kalimantan border were torched and several others were shot up.
 The Malaysian government decided to relocate ten Kelabit villages to Bario for safety.

 A second wave of mass conversion to Christianity happened in 1973.

 In 1999, University Malaysia Sarawak (UNIMAS) created eBario, an ICT project for Bario people to sustain social and economic development in the area when basic amenities such as clean water, electricity and telecommunication were unavailable.
 As a result of this project, the Bario community was named as one of the Top Seven Intelligent Communities by World Teleport Association in 2001.

 Over time, a telecentre (a community centre where discussion of ICT developments takes place), school computer labs, and a community radio station were established.